bjjb/hemorrhoids/README.md

 ## Compatability / Caveats

-hemerrhoids has been tested with ActiveRecord 3.2.13 and Rails 2.3.14.
+hemerrhoids has been tested with ActiveRecord 3.2.13 and 2.3.18.
 Your mileage may vary.
 Let me know if it works (or doesn't) with another version.

+Right now, it is inefficient, in that it loads each record to get its associations.
+It would obviously be many times faster if it just selected the primary keys it needed, using the reflections.
+This is planned for a later version.
+Having said that, it's quick enough to extract all IDs for about a million records from a production MySQL database in 30s or so.

 ## Contributing